EricPacefactory/Muledrop/README.md

 `sudo apt install python3-tk`

 Additionally, these scripts rely on OpenCV.
 A pip install of OpenCV is included in the requirements file, though a compiled installation is recommended.
-Version 3.3+ should work fine.
+The compiled version has better support for some features (like recording) and runs faster (+30%) than the pip install.
+Version 3.3+ should work fine, including version 4+.

 **Important Note:**